 The Cleavage Furrow

-Cell division for egg cells proceeds in a different fashion.
+Cell division for sex cells (aka gametes) proceeds in a different fashion.
 The overall process of cell division for sex cells is called meiosis.
 Meiosis has several differences from mitosis -- the biggest being that one mother cell with a full complement of DNA ends up as four daughter cells, each with one half the full complement of DNA.
-With egg cells there's one more big difference.
-Cytokinesis happens asymmetrically.
-That is, rather than a cell division producing two same-sized daughter cells that equally share the cytoplasm, each division provides the vast majority of the cytoplasm to what ends up as the egg cell.
-The other entities are called polar bodies, and they don't contain enough cytoplasm to survive.